 It was written in the tradition of Lower Egypt, i.e. preferring honored ancestors with a strong affinity in Lower Egypt.
 The purpose of the list was to show celebrated "ancestors," and was not meant to be a complete chronological list, apparent by the exclusion of Hatshepsut and the heretic Amarna pharaohs.

 Cartouche 39 was recorded by Mariette in 1864 containing the name Menkaura, but this is the only attestation for this.
-In all subsequent line drawings, the cartouche is drawn as unreadable, so the reading can not be trusted, it was likely added by Mariette.
+In all subsequent line drawings, the cartouche is drawn as unreadable, so the reading cannot be trusted, it was likely added by Mariette.

 Curiously, the New Kingdom kinglists have differing numbers of kings for the Fourth Dynasty.
 Abydos holds six kings (20-25), Saqqara nine (43-35) and the Royal Canon of Turin eight (4.9-16).
 At some point, the records of the Fourth Dynasty suffered damage that resulted in incompletely preserved archives for posterity.
 Centuries later, scribes accessing the archives for information about the ancient kings either failed to realize that the records were incomplete, or misinterpreted the contents.
 The variation in the three king lists is puzzling.